 - 9. Reducing speed limits on local roads to 40kmph can significantly reduce the severity of crashes, therefore reducing the likelihood of fatalities.
 Slower speed limits also support healthier streets and can enhance the liveability of the inner city.
 These benefits of the Project, and others, are outlined in detail in the Perth Inner City Group 40kmh Project Rationale at Attachment 1. - 10.
 Stage 2 of the Project proposes all PICG members undertaking simultaneous community engagement on the proposal with a community education focus. - 11.
 The Project's community engagement plan is currently being prepared in close collaboration between PICG members. - 12.
-It is intended that each PICG local government will undertake engagement activities across March April, 2025 to demonstrate alignment with united branding, messaging and methods. - 13.
-The Administration is seeking Council's support to undertake community engagement, in partnership with other PICG member Councils, in accordance with Stage 2 of the Project. - 14.
-It is recommended that a further report be provided to Council summarising the results of the community engagement and with recommendations on next steps for progressing the 40kmh Safer Speeds Project.
+It is intended that each PICG local government will undertake engagement activities across March April 2025 to demonstrate alignment with united branding, messaging and methods. - 13.
+The Administration is seeking Council's support to undertake a community information campaign, in partnership with other PICG member Councils, in accordance with Stage 2 of the Project. - 14.
+This communications approach will ensure consistent messaging across the project area, whilst enabling each Council to consider further local communications unique to their area. - 15.
+It is recommended that a further report be provided to Council summarising the results of the community information campaign and with recommendations on next steps for progressing the 40kmh Safer Speeds Project.